robinrepowecklauf/git-automation/README.md

 # Git automation

-An own side project to automate the process to create a new project.
+An own side project to automate the process of creating a new project.